 They could even make it an optional thing built into the app after the fact, it is crazy they didn’t.
 But overall, I think anybody who spends the money on one of these is going to be very happy with their device; it’s definitely going to be a heavily used one for me and a pretty impressive overall vaporizer.

-Thanks so much for watching guys, I really appreciate it,
+Thanks so much for watching and reading guys, I really appreciate it,